What is PMS?

 What about vitamins and other home remedies?

-On the other hand, taking calcium pills may reduce symptoms of water retention, cramps and back pain.
+On the other hand, taking calcium pills may reduce symptoms of water retention, cramps, and back pain.
 Taking about 1,000 mg of calcium a day probably won’t be harmful, especially because calcium has so many other benefits, such as being good for your bones.

-Tips on controlling PMS
+Tips on controlling PMS symptoms

-Eat complex carbohydrates (such as whole grains and whole-grain breads, pasta and cereals), fiber and protein.
+- Eat complex carbohydrates (such as whole grains and whole-grain breads, pasta, and cereals), fiber, and protein.
 Cut back on sugar and fat.

-Avoid salt for the last few days before your period to reduce bloating and fluid retention.
+- Avoid salt for the last few days before your period to reduce bloating and fluid retention.

-Cut back on caffeine to feel less tense and irritable and to ease breast soreness.
+- Cut back on caffeine to feel less tense and irritable and to ease breast soreness.

-Cut out alcohol.
+- Avoid alcohol.
 Drinking it before your period can make you feel more depressed.

-Try eating up to 6 small meals a day instead of 3 larger ones.
+- Try eating up to 6 small meals a day instead of 3 larger ones.

-Get plenty of sleep—about 8 hours a night.
+- Get plenty of sleep—about 8 hours a night.

-Keep to a regular schedule of meals, bedtime and exercise.
+- Keep to a regular schedule of meals, bedtime, and exercise.